Thursday, July 31, 2025

 withstanding. these

-classy headphones in
+classy headphones exp

-my ear explode as the
+lode into my ear as the

 blade hits the gorgeous